25nt16/move-in-packing-priority/README.md

 # Move-In Packing Priority Simulator

 ## Chosen Problem
-This project solves the **Move-In Packing Priority** problem.
-A student may have many boxes or items to move into a dorm, apartment, or house.
-The app helps decide which items should be handled first by sorting them into a clear priority order.
+This project solves the **Move In Packing Priority** problem.
+A student may have an abundance of times to move into a dorm, apartment, or house.
+The app helps decide which items should be moved in first by sorting them by priority.

 ## Chosen Algorithm
 This project uses **Merge Sort**.

-### Why Merge Sort fits this problem
+### Why Merge Sort?
 Merge Sort is a good fit because:
 - it works well on lists of records, not just plain numbers
-- it has a clear divide-and-conquer structure that is easy to visualize
+- it has a clear divide and conquer structure that is easy to visualize
 - its repeated **split -> sort -> merge** pattern makes the algorithm steps easy for a beginner to follow
 - it produces a predictable step-by-step simulation for the user